Cheap Learning: Maximising Performance of Language Models for Social Data Science Using Minimal Data: Introduction

-Each one of these techniques offers the potential for realising the benefits of supervised machine learning, but at less cost in terms of human labelling, hence offering the tantalising potential of finally realising the potential of automatic content analysis in the social sciences.
+Each one of these techniques offers the potential for realising the benefits of supervised machine learning, but at less cost in terms of human labelling, hence offering the tantalising potential of finally realising the potential of automatic content analysis in sociology and the social sciences in general.
 For each one of these techniques, we describe how it functions, discuss approaches to validation, and discuss common potential use cases.
 In an empirical section, we then illustrate using existing annotated datasets how good performance can be achieved with a minimal amount of labelled data (up to 1024 data points), as well as showing how performance improvements relate to increases in labelled data.
-We also compare all of these techniques to the Na\"ive Bayes approach, a classic method from conventional machine learning \cite{10.1007/978-3-540-30549-1_43}.
-Although the method was developed more than two decades ago, its simplicity of training and deployment makes it a good baseline to compare with newer and more sophisticated methods in a low-resource context.
+We also compare all of these techniques to the Na\"ive Bayes approach and to a logistic regression classifier, two classic methods from conventional machine learning \cite{10.1007/978-3-540-30549-1_43, aborisade_classification_2018}.
+Although these methods were developed more than two decades ago, their simplicity of training and deployment makes them a good baseline to compare with newer and more sophisticated methods in a low-resource context.

+We complement our performance analysis with an additional experiment to study the biases each technique can have in classifying text for each task.
+While the most recent OpenAI's GPT models have been used to annotate text \citep{gilardi_chatgpt_2023}, the potential systemic biases they have at an annotation task can lead to incorrect results \citep{ashwin_using_2023, spirlingWhy2023}.
+With this bias analysis, closed models like OpenAI's GPTs can be compared to more classical machine learning techniques in another useful dimension for social scientists besides their performances.

 We should note the existence of a handful of other papers that have made similar contributions to our own \citep{terechshenko_comparison_2020, treviso_efficient_2023}.
 Whilst these are valuable works, our paper is distinctive in a number of ways.
 First, these papers address one technique exclusively, whereas ours compares three at the same time.
 This comparison allows us to explore the `labelling budget' (the amount of manually labelled data required for each technique), as well as discussing how different methods perform well in different circumstances.
-Second, alongside our paper we release code that will allow other researchers with a practical working knowledge of the Python language to implement these techniques in their own research.\footnote{\url{https://github.com/Turing-Online-Safety-Codebase/cheap_learning}}
+Second, our analysis is not limited to the performance of labelling data but also studies the systematic bias of each technique.
+Finally, alongside our paper we release code that will allow other researchers with a practical working knowledge of the Python language to implement these techniques in their own research\footnote{\url{https://github.com/Turing-Online-Safety-Codebase/cheap_learning}}.